nguyenyou/awesome-ai/README.md

 ### Code Assistant

 - [Continue](https://www.continue.dev/) - ⏩ Continue is the leading open-source AI code assistant.
 You can connect any models and any context to build custom autocomplete and chat experiences inside VS Code and JetBrains
+- [Cline](https://github.com/cline/cline) - Autonomous coding agent right in your IDE, capable of creating/editing files, executing commands, using the browser, and more with your permission every step of the way.

 ### MCP